Disability

 Enhanced workplace adjustments

-We have revamped our reasonable adjustments and accommodations process across all locations.
-Our new process offers a universally person-centred experience aimed at not only meeting but exceeding our obligations under local equality legislation.
+Our reasonable adjustments and accommodations process offers a universal person-centred experience aimed at not only meeting but exceeding our obligations under local equality legislation in all locations.
 This ensures that all our people can participate fully and effectively in all elements of their day-to-day work.

 Tailored Adjustments Plans (TAPs)